iKnowJavaScript/terraform-aws-vulne-soldier/README.md

   remediation_options = {
     region                                     = "us-east-1"
     reboot_option                              = "NoReboot"
+    # You need to specify the tag name and value of the EC2 instances you want to remediate
     target_ec2_tag_name                        = "AmazonECSManaged"
     target_ec2_tag_value                       = "true"
+    # You can specify the vulnerability severities to filter findings: default is CRITICAL and HIGH vulnerabilities
     vulnerability_severities                   = ["CRITICAL, HIGH"]
     override_findings_for_target_instances_ids = []
   }